2019 Traffic Records Forum

-ATSIP IS PLEASED TO ANNOUNCE JUDGE DIANE BULL AS THE MONDAY LUNCHEON SPEAKER
+ATSIP WAS PLEASED TO HAVE JUDGE DIANE BULL AS THE MONDAY LUNCHEON SPEAKER

 Judge Diane Bull served as the presiding judge of County Criminal Court #11, a Harris County Texas court that hears criminal misdemeanor cases for the past 25 years.
 A co-founder of the program, Judge Bull presided over one of five SOBER (Saving Ourselves By Education and Recovery) DWI Court dockets in Houston for the past ten years.

 Judge Bull has received numerous awards including the 2018 Kevin E. Quinlan Award for Excellence in Traffic Safety, as well as recognition and honors for her work in treatment courts and various court-sponsored projects with local charities.
 She has served on and chaired many committees for the Harris County Criminal Courts at Law, the Texas Center for the Judiciary and the Houston Bar Association.
 She was the presiding Judge of the 15 Harris County misdemeanor courts, Chair of the Harris County Specialty Courts Committee, ad past chair of the DWI Curriculum Committee for the Texas Center of the Judiciary.